 This report will show you the total sales of your customers that fit the criteria of the search entered DURING the selected date period.
 It is an extremely basic way to see what certain customers have bought in your business.
 Use compare mode to easily compare 2 different groups of sales side by side.

-At it’s basic level, you can use the filters when loading a reporting to view specific sales or sales from a specific group of leads over a certain time frame.
+At its basic level, you can use the filters when loading a report to view specific sales, calls in general or from a specific group of leads over a certain time frame.

 For example, if you wanted to see what your leads who clicked through “@Googlead1” purchased over a certain timeframe, just filter leads with tags “@Googlead1” and select the date range.
 You can leave the filters blank if you’d like to view all sales within a certain timeframe.